vgheri/matriarch/README.md

   - Secondary indexes are expressed on columns, and the system maintains (in-memory or elsewhere) structures that map combination of those columns values and shards that hold those rows.
 E.g. secondary index on `customer.location, customer.age`, then the structure maps existing values to shards holding rows with those values: map where key is the `WHERE` clause `customer.location="IT" && customer.age=25` and value is the array of shards owning rows which have those values for those columns.
   - On INSERT/UPDATE/DELETE, secondary indexes must be updated, meaning that this map must be updated as well.

+## TODO

+- Manage commands such as list databases, list tables etc... to use from psql or other clients

 ## Future features

 - Can the schema be read directly from PGSQL by crafting a PGSQL extension that allows devs to add metadata to the schema without having to manage a separate schema into another tool?